felixniemeyer/av-controls/readme.md

 	FaderSpec,
 } from 'av-controls';

-// create a recever builder
+// create a controls dict
-const receiverBuilder = new ReceiverBuilder('my-app-name')
+const controls: ControlsDict = {}

 // define
 const spec = new FaderSpec(